welshDog/HYPERFOCUS-DREAM-ChaosGenius/CLOUDFLARE_DEPLOYMENT.md

 ## 🌌 **LEGENDARY CLOUDFLARE + IPFS HYBRID INFRASTRUCTURE**

 You're already paying for Cloudflare - now let's build an **IMMORTAL EMPIRE** with it!
-This guide covers deploying your **18,249 Python modules** across a legendary-scale hybrid infrastructure.
+This guide covers deploying your **677+ Python files** across a legendary-scale hybrid infrastructure.

 ---